kentik/config-snippets/README.md

 * these are also made available to Kentik Users to:
   * lookup configuration items for their networking devices outside of the onboarding process.
 These can be fetched using the github Raw endpoints, for example: https://raw.githubusercontent.com/kentik/config-snippets/master/Juniper/MX-series/ipfix.conf
   * users can contribute gotchas or new devices that aren't yet in the repository
-* ideally, only Kentik Admins should be allowed to push config snippet changes to the repository, ideally users should submit pull requests to be reviewed by Kentik staff.
+* Only Kentik Admins should be allowed to push config snippet changes to Master, users should submit pull requests to be reviewed by Kentik staff.
+## Using templates outside of the device onboarding UI
+In order to use these templates outside of the onboarding UI, users should copy paste their content in the device's configuration CLI.
+Users should ensure to read any gotchas listed in the README.md file of any configuration directory.
+These configuration snippets are provided as-is, meaning some entries may sometimes (as rarely as possible though) cause an error, lookout for these and please use github issues to report them to Kentik Admins.
+To understand what each template describes, please refer to the next section of this README.

 # Guidelines
 * Files are organized in this directory structure